 Back in the day, we printed photographs and slides.
-Often we got duplicates to share with family and friends.
+We often got duplicates to share with family and friends.
 That was the only way to see what the camera saw the day a photograph was snapped.
 Not only did we collect our own photographs, but we received them from everyone we knew.
 And these photographs got stored in boxes and drawers and closets for years.
 The blurry ones right along with the precious ones, side-by-side.

 If you traveled, you made carousels of slides for after-dinner slideshows that bored your friends which now sit in dusty boxes because—whatever did happen to that slide projector we had?